MisterBrash/4U_OOP_Summative/PART1.md

 - `length`: a _getter_ which returns the _length_ of the line segment, rounded to two decimals.
 - `midpoint`: a _getter_ which returns a `Point` that is the midpoint of this segment (round coordinates to two decimals, as necessary).
 - `slope`: a _getter_ which returns the _slope_ of the line segment, rounded to two decimals.
 For vertical lines, return `undefined`.
-- `y-intercept`: a _getter_ which returns the hypothetical y-intercept, if this were a complete line.
+- `y_intercept`: a _getter_ which returns the hypothetical y-intercept, if this were a complete line.
 Round to two demicals.
 - `equation`: a _getter_ which returns a _String_ in the format "y = mx + b" where `m` and `b` are the respective values for this line (not letters).
     - The equation should take into account +ve and -ve values of `b`.
 For example "y = 3x - 5" vs. "y = 3x + -5".
 That part could be tricky.
     - _Vertical_ lines should have the equation "x = #" where # is the x-value of the endpoints.